 Preferred Citation: (Description of Item).
 David Vorland Papers.
 OGLMC 1492.
 Elwyn B. Robinson Department of Special Collections, Chester Fritz Library, University of North Dakota, Grand Forks.

 Collection Material Type: Personal Papers

-Scope and Contents: The David Vorland Papers date from 1974 to 2005 and document his activities at UND.
+Scope and Contents: The David Vorland Papers, 1974-2005, document his activities at UND.
 As an aide to President Kendall Baker, he recorded notes from the president’s cabinet meetings and vice president cabinet meetings.
 The papers include correspondence between President Kendall Baker and Vorland along with other miscellaneous communications.
 There are files containing information that the incoming President Charles Kupchella needed to know along with a file for Don Kojick, who followed Vorland when he retired.
-While working at UND he helped get approval for the Aurora (now Alerus) Centers construction.
+While working at UND he helped get approval for construction of the Aurora (now Alerus) Center.